Luis-Morenoo/Hand_Gesture_Recogniton/README.md

 To get started with this project, follow these steps:

 1. Clone the repository: https://github.com/Luis-Morenoo/Hand_Gesture_Recogniton/tree/main
 2. 2.
-Run the main Python script to start real-time gesture recognition
+Run the "Second attempt.ipynb" Python script to start real-time gesture recognition

 How It Works